+•.• Application i cc

-Yes No
+C13 Yes No

-Does your institution have an application fee? Х
+C13 Does your institution have an application fee?

-Amount of application fee: \$90.00

-Yes No

-Can it be waived for applicants with financial need? Х

-Yes X No ]

-Yes No ]

-No -

-No

-No ]

-Х

 X

-Yes No

-V

-Jan 2

-Yes No

-ccepted for t erms other

-• Х

-ts (fill in one only)

-May 1 •

-O): 7

-- /- 1

-l? -

-Vs -
+C13 Amount of application fee: \$90.00

-o nostrono em rollmont offer Yes No
+C13 Yes No

+C13 Can it be waived for applicants with financial need? Х

+C13 If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

+C13 Yes No C13 Can on-line application fee be waived for applicants with financial need? Х

+C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION C14 Application closing date C14 Yes No C14 Does your institution have an Χ application closing date?
+C14 Jan 2 Application closing date (fall): C14 Priority date: C15 Yes No C15 Are first-time, first-year students accepted for terms other Χ than the fall?
+C16 Notification to applicants of admission decision sent (fill in one only) C16 On a rolling basis beginning (date): C16 By (date): Apr 1 C16 Other: C17 Reply policy for admitted applicants (fill in one only) C17 Must reply by (date): May 1 C17 No set date: C17 Must reply by May 1 or within weeks if notified thereafter C17 Other: C17 Deadline for housing deposit (MM/DD): n/a C17 Amount of housing deposit: n/a C17 Refundable if student does not enroll?
+C17 Yes, in full C17 Yes, in part C17 No C18 Deferred admission C18 Yes No C18 Does your institution allow students to postpone enrollment after Χ admission?
+C18 If yes, maximum period of postponement: 2 years C19 Early admission of high school students C19 Yes No C19 Does your institution allow high school students to enroll as fulltime, first-time, first-year (freshman) students one year or more before high school graduation?

+C20 Common Application Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+Page 15 CDS-C

+Early Decision and Early Action Plans

+C21 Early Decision ----- -----------------------

+C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? х

+C21 If "yes," please complete the following:

+, , C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date

+C21 For the Fall 2019 entering class:

+C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan

+C21 Please provide significant details about your early decision plan:

+C22 Early action

+Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ×

+C22 If "yes," please complete the following:

+C22 Early action closing date Nov 1 C22 Early action notification date Dec 15

+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+to your conty ereact promiter to care

-o postpone en rollment after Yes X No
+C22 Yes No

-No

-arollment after 2 years No

-No

-Apr 1 Apr 1 May 1 D): Apr 1 Ats (fill in one only) May 1 D): X Jan 2 Accepted for terms other Signature (fill in one only) Apr 1 Ats (fill in one only) May 1 D):

-Yes

-Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-X Common Application Question removed from CDS.
-(Initiated during 20 06-2007 cycle) Early Decision and Early Action Plans 1 Early Decision I Yes No I Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- X year (freshman) applicants for fall enrollment?
-1 If "yes," please complete the following: 1 1 First or only early decision plan closing date 1 First or only early decision plan notification date 1 Other early decision plan closing date 1 Other early decision plan notification date 4 For the Fell 2017 entering closes 1 1 For the Fall 2017 entering class: Number of early decision applications received by your institution 1 Number of applicants admitted under early decision plan ı 1 Please provide significant details about your early decision plan: ļ Please provide significant details about your early decision plan.
-2 Early action 2 Yes No 2 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-X Joneyo.
-2 If "yes," please complete the following: • Early action closing date Nov 1 2 , , , , , , , , , , , , , , , , , , , Dec 15

-No
+C22 X